Terpene Isolates 101: Geraniol

 Geraniol terpenes (AKA Lemonol terpenes) are best known as the most prevalent terpenes found in geraniums, which have a very delicate, floral scent with a citrusy kick, known for repelling mosquitos and other flying insects similar to Valencene.
 It can be found in a variety of different plant species including tobacco, fruits, lemongrass, root vegetables, and spices.

 As a monoterpene, it is most commonly found in plants that contain large concentrations of Linalool terpenes, which are also delicately floral and relaxing.
+However, it's also classified as an isomer of Citral terpenes.
 The floral aroma and citrusy flavor of Geraniol terpenes are reminiscent of citronella candles.
 They are commonly used as flavoring agents in pastries and desserts or as a scent boost in cosmetics and bath and body products.

 Although Geraniol is less common in cannabis than many other terpenes, it provides a sweet flavor and floral aroma to cannabis strains like Harlequin and Kimbo Kush.
 It also offers a variety of whole-body benefits and therapeutic mental effects that aid in stress relief and pain reduction.
 Below, you’ll learn everything we know about the health benefits of Geraniol terpenes.